rfabbri/pd-macambira/externals/zexy/README.txt

  OR
  + cross-compilation for windows on linux using mingw (assumes that the crosscompiler is "i586-mingw32msvc-cc")
-	#> CFLAGS="" ./configure --host=i586-mingw32msvc --with-extension=dll \
+	#> ./configure --host=i586-mingw32msvc --with-extension=dll \
-	   --with-pd=/path/to/win/pd/ --disable-PIC
+	   --disable-PIC --with-pd=/path/to/win/pd/
+	#> make CFLAGS="-fno-unit-at-a-time"
-     notes: configure tries to set the CFLAGS to "-g -O2" if the compiler accepts this; however, i noticed that when doing a cross-compilation for w32, pd will not be able to load certain externals if "-O2" is turned on; the 'CFLAGS=""' will prevent this
+     notes: configure tries to set the CFLAGS to "-g -O2" if the compiler accepts this; however, this optimization sometimes generates binaries that cannot be loaded by pd; it seems that disabling the "unit-at-a-time" optimization (which gets enabled by "-O2") is the cause of this problem. turning it off might help

 irix :
 ------------------------------------------------------------------------------